 - Have previously had CMV or other life-threatening infections

-For women who are pregnant or wish to become pregnant, it can be highly beneficial to talk to their doctor about CMV and get tested.
-Women infected for the first-time during pregnancy are especially likely to transmit CMV to their fetuses.
+For women who are pregnant or wish to become pregnant, it can highly beneficial to talk their doctor about CMV and get tested.
+Women infected for first-time during pregnancy are especially likely to transmit CMV their fetuses.
 A simple blood test can reveal their exposure and risk.
-While CMV is not entirely preventable, there are steps which can be taken to minimize its damage should the worst occur.
+While CMV is not entirely preventable, are steps which can taken to minimize its damage should the worst occur.

 Cytomegalovirus Treatment and Prevention

-There are methods of prevention that can easily be implemented into daily life, including:
+There are methods of prevention that can easily implemented into daily life, including:

 - Wash your hands regularly with soap and water.